-§ 4.4 Application for Sketch Plan Approval
+§ 4.4 Application for Sketch Plan Approval and Pre-Application Meeting

-Except as otherwise provided in these Subdivision Regulations, any applicant who seeks the approval of a non-exempt subdivision within the subdivision jurisdiction of the Baldwin County Commission shall first file an application with the Baldwin County Planning Director for Sketch Plan approval.
+Except as otherwise provided in these Subdivision Regulations, aAny applicant who seeks the approval of a non-exempt subdivision or Planned DevelopmentPreliminary Plat approval or Final Site Plan approval within the subdivision jurisdiction of the Baldwin County Commission for a development which is proposed to include both 1) six or more lots and 2) new infrastructure (roads or drainage facilities), shall first file an application with the Baldwin County Planning Director for Sketch Plan approval.
+After accepting a complete Sketch Plan application for review, Planning and Zoning staff will review the Sketch Plan and schedule a pre-application meeting to discuss issues that will need to be addressed for the forthcoming Preliminary Plat or Final Site Plan submission.
 The procedure for obtaining a Sketch Plan Approval is set forth below.